ALee008/project1/README.md

 ---
 `layout.html` is the parent template that all pages import to incorporate the navigation bar, padding and margins.
 `login.html` and `register.html` inherit additional formatting from `layout_credentials.html`. `message_for_user.html`
-serves as a template for a page that informs users about different event like 'login successful', etc.
+serves as a template for a page that informs users about different events like 'login successful', etc.

 Further html files
 ---
 `index.html` is the starting page.
 It contains a background image and a text field.

+The adding review page is implemented in `add_review.html`.
+It contains a mandatory drop down for the rating and mandatory text form for a review title.
+The user can add a detailed review in the text area up to 4000 characters.

+The book details are implemented as an unordered list in `layout_books.html`.
+It also incorporates an overview of already submitted reviews.
+Because of a weired formatting problem (see below in subsection _html formatting problems_) I had to add a _workaround_ in form of hardwired style formatting.

+The `my_reviews.html` is for the presentation of the reviews already submitted.

 Further Remarks
 ---